-PhD Economics (Southern Methodist University)
+PhD in Economics (Southern Methodist University)

 Additional information